Engagement Sessions: What to wear, how to prepare, and where to shoot!

 Speaking of walking, you’ll want to be mindful of footwear if we’re shooting in public.
 I highly recommend taking photos in shoes that you can comfortably walk 15 minutes in so we can hit as many awesome photo spots as possible.
 If you have a shoe you’d like to wear that impacts your walking ability, please bring a pair of slip-on flats or walking shoes to wear between photo locations.
 The time spent changing your shoes between locations does add up, so try to opt for slip-on shoes vs those with time-consuming straps or laces.

-If you booked an engagement session, clean your jewelry for optimum shine!
+Clean your jewelry for optimum shine!

 Flyaways happen, especially if we’re outside.
 I recommend a flexible hold hairspray to smooth them before your session.